 - “But if they cannot exercise self-control, let them marry: for it is better to marry than to burn with passion.” – (1 Corinthians 7:9)

 So what does the Bible say about virginity specifically?
 The essence of this discussion is in the following points – these are the main views regarding virginity in Christianity: The human body is a temple and should be treated by every believer as such.
 Fornication and adultery are a defilement of this temple and a severe violation of God’s trust.
-Fornication is one of the most significant sins according to the Christian faith and can exclude a person from Heaven and condemn him or her to an eternity in Hell.
+Fornication is one of the most significant sins according to the Christian faith and can exclude a person from Heaven and condemn them to an eternity in Hell.
 The Bible also portrays virginity as liberating for both the body and the soul.

 Forgiveness for Losing Virginity in Christianity: